crowdsourcing-class/crowdsourcing-class.github.io/assignment2.md

 This assignment has two deliverables:

 1. Answering [a questionnaire](https://docs.google.com/forms/d/1fxe5cwKqM5M2J6NGAsqC30hvNQ0JX4woJV0zOZhRNsU/viewform?usp=send_form) about the company or project that you are researching.
-This is due before class on {{ page.due_date | date: "%A, %B %-d, %Y" }}.
+This is due before class on {{ page.deliverables[0].due_date | date: "%A, %B %-d, %Y" }}.
 2. A video presentation about the company.
 Several of the best videos will be selected for in-class presentations on Fridays.
-Teams whose videos are selected will receive extra credit. his is due before class on {{ page.due_date_video | date: "%A, %B %-d, %Y" }}.
+Teams whose videos are selected will receive extra credit. his is due before class on {{ page.deliverables[1].due_date | date: "%A, %B %-d, %Y" }}.

 This assignment can be done individually or in pairs.

 First, please sign up for a [company or project](https://docs.google.com/spreadsheets/d/1dmTheLr1zzSzF4ci9hWIPNkO7sTHcXV3quwocPKr95o/edit?usp=sharing).
 Please do not pick a company that another team has already signed up for.
 If there’s a company that you’d like to research that isn’t on the list, you are welcome to ask the instructor or the TA to ask if it is OK.

 You should independently research the company, and then [fill in your answers about it in this questionnaire](https://docs.google.com/forms/d/1fxe5cwKqM5M2J6NGAsqC30hvNQ0JX4woJV0zOZhRNsU/viewform?usp=send_form).
-Your short answers to these questions on  {{ page.due_date | date: "%A, %B %-d, %Y" }}.
+Your short answers to these questions on  {{ page.deliverables[0].due_date | date: "%A, %B %-d, %Y" }}.

 You will record a short 5 to 7 minute video presentation about your company.
 Your presentation should address the following questions: